shaharbest/israel_train_schedule/README.md

 # israel train schedule
 print your train schedule in a terminal application.

-packages required:
+required packages:
 1. fzf
 2. jq

-run in directory the script `train` like this:
+run in repo root dir the script `train` as follows:
 ```
 ./train
 ```